Question: I have a clivia plant, or kaffir lily, and would like to know something about its culture.

 To divide, knock the plant out of the pot.
 Use a sharp knife to cut away offsets, making sure you cut plenty of root with them.
-Plant the offsets in five-inch pots of soil and leave them in these pots for at least a year.
+Plant the offsets in five-inch pots with a well-drained potting mix and leave them in these pots for at least a year.

 Give them the same treatment you give older plants.
-Use the knife to cut through sheathed leaves and their attached roots.
+Use the knife to cut through sheathed dark green foliage and their attached roots.
 Plant these divisions as you plant offsets.

 When clivia bulbs are grown in warm dry situations… red spider may become an enemy.
-I always start with Neem oil and then move to Malathion.
+I always start with Neem oil – like this at Amazon – then move to Malathion if needed.

-You can grow clivia from seeds which can be purchased from specialists or you might like to make your flowering plant produce its own seeds.
+You can try growing clivia from seeds which can be purchased from specialists or you might like to make your flowering plants produce their own seeds.
 To do this, remove some of the powdery pollen from one flower and place it on the stigma (tip of elongated appendage in flower center) of another flower.